hgryoo/spider_demo/README.md

 ### This Experiment Will Create 1 Frontend (Spider) Node & 3 Backend (Storage) Nodes

 #### Description
 After completing the following setup, you may access the spider database via the mysql client on node1 and view the "world" schema.
-You may also connect via your favorite GUI by connection to IP: **10.10.10.10** with username: **dba** and password: **demo_password**
+You may also connect via your favorite GUI by directly from your host machine by connecting to IP: **10.10.10.10** with username: **dba** and password: **demo_password** .
 Tables are stored on separate backend servers to demonstrate horizontal sharding.

 #### Prerequisites